'Iron Chef' announces bankruptcy, sale of restaurant empire

 Garces gained fame after winning the second season of Food Network's "The Next Iron Chef."

-Garces has previously blamed his financial collapse on the closing of Atlantic City's Revel casino and the four restaurants he operated there and the closing of the Amada location he opened in New York.
+Garces has previously blamed his financial collapse on the closing of Atlantic City's Revel casino and the four restaurants he operated there, as well as the closing of the Amada location he opened in New York.

 "There were a number of restaurants that were incredibly successful for the Garces Group restaurants, and unfortunately when the Revel closed so did the restaurants," said Kate Wilhelm, spokesperson for the Garces Group.